jdiaz33/Angeles-de-Medellin/README.md

 # Angeles-de-Medellin

-This is the second version of the Angeles de Medelling Website.
+This is the second version of the Angeles de Medellin Website.
   - This version includes a new design and AngularJS